eclesiate/c-shell/README.md

 POSIX shell written in C started from:
 ["Build Your Own Shell" Challenge](https://app.codecrafters.io/courses/shell/overview).

-Capable of
-interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.
+Capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.
 Along the way, you'll learn about shell command parsing, REPLs, builtin commands, and more.

-**Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.

 # Stage 2 & beyond